Lorena Cuéllar presents the Complex of Specialized Attention in Health and Well-being

 He added that the architectural and engineering project contemplates walls and ceilings of the latest generation industrialized technology that help reduce execution times and maintenance costs with a standard and guaranteed quality, in addition to being the first specialized care complex in sustainable health in the state, with a certification for saving energy, water and maintenance costs, which will be issued by the International Finance Corporation of the World Bank.

-Sánchez García explained that the construction process of the two UNEMES began on September 13 with the dirt, in weeks three and four they went to the foundation stage, slab assembly and casting, in weeks five and six the metallic structure theme and in these last weeks they will be themes of the installation, so it is expected to deliver it equipped on December 10th.
+Sánchez García explained that the construction process of the two Unemes began on September 13 with the dirt, in weeks three and four they went to the foundation stage, slab assembly and casting, in weeks five and six the The subject of metallic structure and in these last weeks they will be subjects of the installation, so it is expected to deliver it equipped on December 10.

 He explained that the Hemodialysis Unit will have 15 chairs, which will give the opportunity to carry out 13 thousand sessions per year, in addition to the equipment that will house the Minimally Invasive Surgery Unit are of the highest technology, at the level and quality of any private center from the country.